titoBouzout/komodo-komodin-git/readme.md

 <blockquote>
 I'm new to Linux, Git, Komodo and extensions.

 I were using Dreamweaver on WinXP and TortoiseGit.
-Since my switch to Linux I'm  using Komodo edit and I missed Git integration (<em><a href="http://www.activestate.com/komodo-ide/features">Komodo IDE</a> provides Git integration and a lot of more features</em>).
+Since my switch to Linux I'm  using Komodo Edit and I missed Git integration (<em><a href="http://www.activestate.com/komodo-ide/features">Komodo IDE</a> provides Git integration and a lot of more features</em>).
  I have some experience with Mozilla Extensions then I decided to add this.
 If you see some bug please let me know.
 </blockquote>
-The extension..

 Usage:

 <blockquote>
 Right click on multiple/single files/folders of the "places" sidebar, or from the toolbarbutton to apply commands to focused document.

-Select from the the Git menu a command...
 </blockquote>

 Available commands:
 <pre>
       Add & Commit